swampyrad/RadTechWeaponsPack/README.md

      a load of rubberized buckshot pellets.
 Useful for situations where maintaining a low fatality count is crucial.

+Ithaca M37 Combat Shotgun [csg]

+- A compact shotgun often seen in the hands of space marines throughout the galaxy.
+     Despite having no side saddles, or a butt stock to attach them to, in the right hands, it's still just as deadly as any other shotgun.
+Toss one in your pack the next time you roll out, it just might come in handy.

 Delta Elite 10mm Pistol [p1m] (mags - [sc8])

 - A handgun released in the late 80s, adopted by the FBI following